maeri-project/mRNA/README.md

 # mRNA: Efficienct mapping space exploration for Reconfigurable Neural Accelerator
 ## Introduction
 **mRNA** is a mapping space exploration tool for **MAERI**.
 MAERI is a DNN Spatial Accelerator which is able to support flexible Dataflows.
-It aims at efficient mapping datalfows due to the diverse deep learning landscape.
-For the detail technique of **MAERI** can refer to ASPLOS 2018 paper below and for its code base, you can go to [here](https://github.com/georgia-tech-synergy-lab/maeri)
+It aims at efficient mapping of datalfows emanating from the diverse deep learning landscape.
+For details of **MAERI**, please refer to the ASPLOS 2018 paper below and for its code base, you can go to [here](https://github.com/georgia-tech-synergy-lab/maeri)

 >Hyoukjun Kwon, Ananda Samajdar, and Tushar Krishna, MAERI: Enabling Flexible Dataflow Mapping over DNN Accelerators via Reconfigurable Interconnects, ASPLOS 2018

-**mRNA** generates the DNN Model which is implemented by Tensorflow, extract the necessary information from each layer and generate the optimal mapping strategy which map a layer onto MAERI.
-It has three basically functionalities:
+**mRNA** generates the DNN Model which is implemented by Tensorflow, extracts the necessary information from each layer, and generate the optimal mapping strategy which map a layer onto MAERI.
+It has three basic functionalities:

 1. Efficienctly search the optimal DNN mapping for MAERI
 2. Mapping space exploration tool for developers to understand the impact of mapping over MAERI
-3. Generate the Network configuration for MERI.
+3. Generate the Network configuration(s) for MERI.

-Detail implementation of mRNA can refer to ISPASS 2019 paper below.
+For details on mRNA, please refer to the ISPASS 2019 paper below.
 >Zhongyuan Zhao, Hyoukjun Kwon, Sachit Kuhar, Weiguang Sheng, Zhigang Mao, and Tushar Krishna, mRNA: Enabling Efficient Mapping Space Exploration for a Reconfigurable Neural
 Accelerator, ISPASS 2019